The impact of faint AGN discovered by JWST on reionization

 In panel~G of Figure~\ref{fig:mosaic_quasar}, we compare the evolution of the mean temperature at mean density with redshift for our models\footnote{Note that we assume photo-heating rates in the optical thin limit (see \citeyearname{Asthana2024}) which may somewhat underestimate the temperatures in just ionized gas.} with a collection of temperature measurements by \citet{Bolton2012, Garzilli-2017, Walther-2019, Boera-2019, Gaikwad-2020, Irsic2024}.
+Our models are in broad agreement with the data.
+However, note that the observed values are not consistent with each other and more data is needed as well as a wider range of models.
 The peaks in the curves correlate closely with the reionization history.
 The QSO-assisted model has a slightly higher peak in temperature due to the presence of harder photons.
 The QSO-only model has a rising temperature curve because reionization is incomplete.
-It also has the highest temperature as the emissivity of hard photons is more significant, and a larger fraction of \heii\ has been ionized to \heiii.
+It also has the highest temperature as the number of harder photons in the QSO-only model are larger than the QSO-assisted model leading to a larger fraction of \heii\ being ionized to \heiii.

 Panel~F of the same figure shows the average mean free path of ionizing photons as described in \citet{Kulkarni2016}.
 The mean free path is calculated by averaging the Lyman-continuum transmission from random sight-lines in the comoving frame and fitting an exponential with an e-folding length scale of $\lambda_\mathrm{mfp}$,